Skip to main content

 Beyond SCS: Gaia-X

 Some providers might offer VM services ("IaaS") without trying to adhere to SCS standards, yet still finding the flavor naming standards useful.
-The Gaia-X Technical Committee's Provider Working Group (WG) would seem like a logical place for such dicussions then.
+The Gaia-X Technical Committee's Provider Working Group (WG) would seem like a logical place for such discussions then.
 If so, we could replace the SCS- prefix with a GX- prefix and transfer the naming scheme governance from the SCS project to the Gaia-X Provider WG (where we participate).
 SCS certification would then reference the Gaia-X flavor naming standard as a requirement.